5 Benefits of Fitness Trackers

 Tracking fitness and quantifying health is not a new thing.
 Some historians say that the first mechanism to track steps was invented by Leonardo DaVinci in the 1400s.
 There are letters from Thomas Jefferson detailing his creation of an early pedometer to track steps in the late 1700s.
 These pre-digital “wearables” didn’t gain much traction in the US until the 1930s, with the popularization of a pedometer: the “Hike-o-Meter.”
 It was distributed in cereal boxes and was targeted mostly to long-distance walkers.
 Since then, an interest in recording and analyzing movement data has been on a slow-but-sure rise.

-Using a tracker to quantify your fitness goals can be more effective when you do it alongside friends.
+The benefits of using fitness trackers can be magnified when you do it alongside friends.
 Because it’s tricky to refute hard data, devices that incorporate a social function (like team challenges or sharing your step count publicly) can increase the likelihood of being active, especially if a specific goal has been established.
 A 2015 study showed that participating in a social sharing system around exercise, including sharing your movement stats for the week, can improve adherence to a fitness program.
 Users benefited from the emotional support and encouragement received from other participants and people in their community.

 If you are motivated by competition, trackers that incorporate that element and share your ongoing progress with friends may also be beneficial.

-Fitness trackers can improve your motivation (especially if you’re already active)
+2. Fitness Trackers Can Improve your Motivation (especially if you’re already active)

 Great news if you’re already working out regularly: wearing a fitness tracker can maintain and improve your motivation to workout.
 Less great news if you’re not active: wearing a fitness tracker will not improve the likelihood of getting more activity in the long run.
 In one study, trackers encouraged about 16 extra minutes of movement each week, and those 16 minutes are still more likely for someone who is already active.